 - Why Choose Us To Help With Your Case?

 - Essential References

+Welcome to our Belfast City Airport accident claims guide.
 Also commonly known as George Best Airport, Belfast City Airport is a single-runway airport in Northern Ireland.
 The terminal provides flights to the other parts of the UK and EU.

-There is a personal injury claims time limit which could apply to your unique circumstances.
-Under the Limitation (Northern Ireland) Order 1989 the limit is generally three years from the date in which the accident occurred.
+There is a personal injury claims time limit that could apply to your unique circumstances.
+Under the Limitation (Northern Ireland) Order 1989 the limit is generally three years from the date on which the accident occurred.
 This period may also run from the initial realisation that a significant injury is causing the person in question to suffer.
 There are of course exceptions and if you need further information do not hesitate to call our claims team.

 In an airport setting, there are potentially several different forms in which an accident could take.
 In many instances, an accident may well just be an accidental occurrence.
-However, if there was an element of negligence which influenced the course of this accident, then you could potentially pursue a personal injury claim if you have suffered as a consequence.
+However, if there was an element of negligence that influenced the course of this accident, then you could potentially pursue a personal injury claim if you have suffered as a consequence.

 For the claim to be made, it may first need to meet the criterion:

 - You were made to suffer through an avoidable injury (either physical or psychological) or contraction of a preventable illness.

 - Your suffering was the fault of another party who owed you a duty of care.